a3chron/gith/README.md

 ## Thanks

 - [BubbleTea](https://github.com/charmbracelet/bubbletea) for making it possible to build this
-- [opencode](https://github.com/opencode-ai/opencode) for the design inspiration (I copied their starting dialog 1:1)
+- [opencode](https://github.com/opencode-ai/opencode) for the design inspiration (copied their starting dialog 1:1)

 ## TODOs